wez/wezterm/docs/config/misc.md

   -- automatically when it is detected as changing.
   -- When false, you will need to manually trigger a config reload. automatically_reload_config = true,

+  -- The github releases section is checked regularly for updated stable -- releases and show a simple UI to let you know about the update, -- with links to download/install it.
+It doesn't automatically download -- the release.
+No data are collected for the wezterm project as part of this.
+  -- By default it is checked once every 24 hours.
+  -- Set `check_for_updates` to `false` to disable this completely or set -- `check_for_updates_interval_seconds` for an alternative update interval. check_for_updates = true, check_for_updates_interval_seconds = 86400,
 }
 ```